-Each person has their own reason for quitting things, but I can take a good guess as to why most people decide to walk away.
+Each person has their own reason for quitting things, but I can guess why most people decide to walk away.

-This might be my biggest issue with MLM like Beachbody.
-As I said before they are NOT certified in any sort of physical fitness or personal training.
+This might be my biggest issue with MLM, like Beachbody.
+As I said, they are NOT certified in physical fitness or personal training.
 Yes, you might find one or two who are, but for the most part, they aren’t.

-On top of this, you are doing the workouts on your own so you don’t have a trainer there to correct you when you have bad form which is the number one reason injuries happen.
-The trainers in the videos do a very good job at explaining what your form should be, but hearing about good form and practicing good form with someone there to correct you are two very different things.
+On top of this, you are doing the workouts on your own, so you don’t have a trainer there to correct you when you have bad form, which is the number one reason injuries happen.
+The trainers in the videos do an excellent job explaining what your paper should be, but hearing about good form and practicing good condition with someone there to correct you are two very different things.

 You Aren’t Working With Professionals.

-Besides what we went over about them not being the best to suggest workouts, they also aren’t doctors or nutritionists and shouldn’t tell you what type of meal plan to follow.
+Besides what we discussed about them not being the best to suggest workouts, they aren’t doctors or nutritionists and shouldn’t tell you what type of meal plan to follow.

-There are so many different variants on the meal plan you should follow and the number of calories you need.
+You should follow many different variants of the meal plan and the number of calories you need.
 You should seek professional advice from someone who can go over your meal plan in-depth with you and explain scientifically why it will work best for you.
 Here’s a question to ask yourself.
 Would you ask your friend or coworker what the best meal plan is for you to follow?
-You are saying no out loud right now.
-Then why would you listen to a Beachbody coach?

-As the pandemic has left many people in dire financial straits, money-making pitches have proliferated and gained special attention.
-From multi-level marketing companies offering the dream of owning a business, to investment “coaches” with promises of secrets on how to beat the odds, to ubiquitous “gigs” that pitch a steady second income, Americans are bombarded by offers that often prove to be less than advertised.
+As the pandemic has left many people in dire financial straits, money-making pitches have increased and gained particular attention.
+From multilevel marketing companies offering the dream of owning a business to investment “coaches” with promises of secrets on how to beat the odds to ubiquitous “gigs” that pitch a steady second income, Americans are bombarded by offers that often prove to be less than advertised.